Quasi-classical Gravity effect on neutrino oscillations in a gravitational field of an heavy astrophysical object: Quasi-classical Gravity measurement proposal

 \subsection{Quantum gravitational decoherence effect on neutrino oscillations}

 Here we consider a very massive source of strong gravitational fields like a cluster of stars (for example, the center of our Galaxy) or a dark matter halo as a good example of a graviton ``detector''.
-This Section provides predictions for such an extreme large-scale quantum-gravity measurement.
+This Section provides predictions for such an extreme large-scale quasi-classical gravity measurement.

 As we have demonstrated above, the probability of an individual (elementary) act of the ``quantum gravity measurement'' defined by the graviton-neutrino cross section can be rather large due to a large GBH cross section and there may be scenarios where it should not be neglected.
 Especially, utilizing the dense region of stars and black holes in the Galactic Center (GC) as our ``graviton detector'' in the above sense, one could expect that a significant fraction of neutrinos passing by the dense region would have experienced the GBH scattering.
 Then since many of the neutrinos are now in a mass eigenstate, they will no longer undergo flavor oscillation.
 Due to the neutrino existing in a mass eigenstate during propagation, further graviton re-scattering would not constitute additional quantum measurements of an ``undetermined'' quantum state.
 Depending on the astrophysical process, one might favor energies of neutrinos where the neutrino oscillation may not be suppressed due to the MSW effect where the neutrino exists in a single mass eigenstate, so that the graviton-induced effect would be cleaner.
 We suggest that this effect could be tested in neutrino telescopes and observatories by looking at the Galactic Center neutrino flavor composition and comparing it to the composition expected without quantum gravitational decoherence.
 It might be possible that close, ``standard candle'', neutrino emitters in other parts of the sky provide a flux of neutrinos which have not undergone quantum gravitational decoherence\footnote{Note, a very similar effect should take place in flavor oscillations in the neutral kaons $K_l,\,K_s$ system as well.}.